Alberto-Ibarra/library-app-frontend/README.md

   - View and manage existing users
   - Delete users as needed

-- 📚 **Book Management (CRUD)**: Add, view, edit, and delete book copies.
-Includes full Create, Read, Update, and Delete functionality.
+- 📚 **Book Management (CRUD)**: Includes full Create, Read, Update, and Delete functionality.

-- 🔎 **Search & Filter**: Quickly search and filter book copies by title, author, or category.
+- 🔎 **Search & Filter**: Quickly search and filter book copies by title or avaliability

 - 📥 **Checkout & Return**: Seamlessly checkout and return books to/from patrons.